avinashkranjan/Amazing-Python-Scripts/Gender-Age Detection/README.md

 ## PROJECT STRUCTURE

-These are the step to build Gender-Age Detection python project-
+These are the steps to build Gender-Age Detection python project-

 - Detect faces
 - Classify into Male/Female